Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Modelling of GW future data

 Following~\cite{Begnoni:2024tvj}, to derive the relative luminosity distance error $\delta \sigma_{D_L}$, we use the events generated through the GWFAST simulation.
 For each simulated event, the code calculates the error on the relevant event quantities, including $\delta \sigma_{D_L}$, via a Fisher matrix formalism.
 In this way, the average population error can be derived as a function of $z$, see \autoref{fig:err_DL_sigma}.
 It can be seen that for BBH $\delta \sigma_{D_L}$ is roughly constant in $z$ and equal to 5\% in the ET2CE case, and 20\% in the HLVIK case.
 For BNS and ET2CE $\delta \sigma_{D_L}$ is worse and reaches $40\%$ at redshift $z\sim 1$.
 In principle, with the same methodology, $\sigma^{[s]}(z)$ can also be derived.
-We verified that the GWFAST-derived $\sigma^{[s]}(z)$ are in reasonable agreement with the ones from \cite{Calore:2020bpd} that we actually use.
+We verified that the GWFAST-derived $\sigma^{[s]}(z)$ and the ones from \cite{Calore:2020bpd} that we actually use are in agreement at about 20\%, with residual differences that we attribute mainly to different parameters for the parent BBH and BNS populations from which the GW events are simulated.

 Given the above ingredients, similarly to what was done for the galaxies, we can choose a $D_L$-binning and derive the distribution $\frac{dn(D_L)}{dD_L}$ of \eqref{eq:conv_n_i_W} in each bin, i.e., the normalised distributions of GW events taking into account the error in luminosity distance.
 In each bin we assume a constant $\sigma_i^{[s]} = \sigma^{[s]}(z_i)$ and $\delta \sigma_{i\, D_L} = \delta \sigma_{D_L}(z_i)$ equal to the value at the center of the bin.
 For the ET2CE case, we choose 10 bins corresponding to the same 10 $z$-bins used for the galaxy catalogue, but converted to $D_L$ using our fiducial cosmology.
 For BBHs, all 10 bins are used, while for BNSs only the first 9 are relevant due to the fact that the last bin is empty (see \autoref{fig:BBH_BNS_distributions}).
 For HLVK and HLVIK, instead, given the overall low number of events and average lower redshift with respect to ET2CE, we choose to have 5 bins with a maximal $D_L$ correspondent to $z=2.0$ and the other edges chosen in such a way to have an equal number of events in each bin.
 In this way, we still have a reasonable number of events in each bin to minimise the Poisson noise, and the number of bins is still sufficiently large to provide tomographic information.
 The edges of the luminosity distance bins are reported in \autoref{tab:DLbins}, while \autoref{fig:bin_dist_W} shows the BBH $\frac{dn(D_L)}{dD_L}$ for each bin for the HLVIK and ET2CE cases.